arpitaojha1983/ELK-Project/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running? http://[40.87.110.143]:5601/app/kibana. ( ELK VM public ip) ​

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-* ssh jump@(IpAddress)
+* ssh sysadmin@jumpbox-privateIP
+* sudo docker container list -a - Locate the ansible container
+* sudo docker start
-* docker run -ti container/ansible
+* sudo attach docker
-* change dir. /etc/ansible
+* cd /etc/ansible
-* ssh-keygen to your web service
 * nano hosts (update IP on[webservers][elkservers]
 * nano ansible.cfg (remote_user to which server you want to use)
+* ansible-playbook install-elk.yml
+* Open a new browser on Personal Workstation, navigate to (ELK-Server-PublicIP:5601/app/kibana) - This will bring up Kibana Web Portal